buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 **Type** `string`

 If the declared key does not contain a value, this default value will be used.
+The default value will be set the key if not set, so it's available via the Values.

 ---
 ## path